hack101/lesson5/README.md

     [{"message": "boooo", "name": "Spooky"}]

+You can try POSTing a few more messages and check they all gets returned with the GET request.
 At this point, we're reasonably confident that our server is working the way we want, and we can move on.

 ## POSTing without reloading

 Okay now we want to post the data to the server from the form, but we want to do this without reloading the page.
 We navigate to http://localhost:5000 to get back to the root page.
-If we use the submit button now, it will not work: First, because the default behavior of form submission is to leave the current page and lost whatever response the the action method sends as a response, and second, because the form POST request sends the data as a POST-encoded string, not a json string.
+If we use the submit button now, it will not work: First, because the default behavior of form submission is to leave the current page and load whatever response the the action method sends as a response; and second, because by default the submit forms send the data as a POST-encoded string, not a json string.
 Our server is now used to expecting a clean json string as request payload.

 This is where we first use the issue HTTP requests through jQuery.
 Our swiss army knife for all http communication will be the `$.ajax` function.
 We create a new javascript file called `liveupdate.js`.
 The functions we are going to write now will be too big and complicated to test on the console directly, so we will wrap our code in a function called test for now, and call that function from the console.
 ```javascript